gjermundgaraba/bjaanes.github.io/_posts/2017-05-28-why-did-i-get-an-nfc-implant-in-my-hand.md

 It seems like it might be weird to want to implant an NFC chip in your hand.
 After all, it sounds like it will hurt, and seriously, what's the point?

-Funnily enough, I didn't have any *particular* reason for doing, other than that I liked the idea of hacking my body.
+Funnily enough, I didn't have any *particular* reason for doing it, other than that I liked the idea of hacking my body.
 I figured: "I'll just get it implanted and explore from there."

 So that is essentially why.
 I am curious.
 I want to explore what I can use an NFC chip in my hand for.